 "I've been blessed to have this platform and I want to use it to affect the world positively," said Curry said in a statement.
 "Partnering with Sony to share inspiring content with a global audience was a foregone conclusion."

 Parents and Brother

 The oldest son of former NBA player Dell Curry, Stephen Curry learned the fundamentals of basketball by watching and practicing with his father.
 However it was mom Sonya, a former Division I volleyball star, who instilled the discipline to train in her son while Dell Sr. was with his team on road trips.

 Curry has two siblings.
-His younger brother, Seth Curry, went on to a career in professional basketball with the Dallas Mavericks after starring at Duke University.
+His younger brother, Seth Curry, went on to a career in professional basketball after starring at Duke University.
 Stephen’s sister Sydel became a volleyball player at Elon University.

 When and Where Was Stephen Curry Born?

 Stephen Curry was born in Akron, Ohio on March 14, 1988, but mainly grew up in Charlotte, North Carolina.

 How Tall Is Stephen Curry?

 Stephen Curry is 6 feet, 3 inches tall and weighs 190 pounds.

 After leading the nation with an average of 28.6 points per game as a college junior in 2009, Stephen Curry was selected with the seventh pick of the NBA Draft by the Golden State Warriors.